Darvin DeShazer Scholarship Program

 Application deadline: May 31

-Collegiate scholarships are open to undergraduate and graduate students interested in studying mycology and fungi-related topics.
+Collegiate scholarships are open to undergraduate and graduate students interested in studying mycology and fungi-related topics with memorial awards up to $5000.

 Required materials in addition to application:

-1. A brief (1-3 page) letter on what you are studying, your major, and whom you are working under.
-Please CLEARLY state your research hypothesis and aim.
-Include details on the discrete steps you will take to accomplish your goals.
-This statement should also include a summary of relevant courses, research, and experiences related to mycology and fungi.
+1. Submit a brief 2-3 page statement where you state what you are studying, your major, and whom you are working with (advisor/lab).
+CLEARLY introduce your research topic, driving hypothesis, aims, and expected outcomes.
+Include preliminary data, figures, and technical details of the methods you will use.
+Please explain the relevancy of your work to mycology and the broader impacts/implications for your field.
+This statement should also include a summary of relevant courses, previous research, and personal experiences related to fungi.

-3. A brief letter or recommendation from someone connected to your academic pursuits.
+3. A brief 1-2 page letter of recommendation from someone connected to your academic pursuits (e.g. advisor, teacher, mentor).

 4. Contact information: email, phone, address.